malcolmlett/malcolmlett.github.io/Biological-basis-for-proto-AGI.md

+This page forms part of the [[Proto AGI v1]] series.

-This page summarises some of the known neuroscience, observations, and assumed mechanisms that underly the design in [[Proto AGI v1]].
+It summarises some of the known neuroscience, observations, and assumed mechanisms that underly the proto AGI design.

 # Neuroscience
 # Brain development